COVID-19 We are still open for you, please see the section below on Accessing our services

 Some organisations run insight events and placements - these tend to be in areas such as the Civil Service, law and finance.

-BBC Extend Hub: new talent recruitment portal for all applicants with a declared disability and Access Services providing assistance to candidates and employees.
+BBC Extend Hub: new talent recruitment portal for all applicants with a declared disability.
 Other TV companies, such as Channel 4 and GMTV also offer work placement and employment opportunities.

 When you apply for jobs, you will need to evidence your skills.
 In addition to skills gained from your course and any other activities, you may have developed particular skills in managing your disability, for example: